Bharat-Runwal/Deep-learning/README.md

 # Deep-learning
-It contains some Projects and assignments related to implementation of deep learning models
+It contains implementation of deep learning projects.